BiAPoL/DIGS-BB_LM_Course_Bio-Image_Analysis_2022/docs/intro.md

 These teaching materials are licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and thus, can be reused freely as long as licensees stick to the simple rules listed in the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license agreement.

 ## Acknowledgements
-We would like to acknowledge all contributors who spend time in the past years to make slides and notebooks we are reusing there, in particular Johannes Müller (PoL, TU Dresden) and Benoit Lombardot (MPI-CBG Dresden).
+We would like to acknowledge all contributors who spend time in the past years to make slides and notebooks we are reusing there, in particular Robert Haase (PoL, TU Dresden) and Benoit Lombardot (MPI-CBG Dresden).
 This project was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC2068 - [Cluster of Excellence "Physics of Life" of TU Dresden](https://physics-of-life.tu-dresden.de/).
-We also acknowledge [Helmholtz Imaging Platform](https://helmholtz-imaging.de/) for organizing and funding this course.
+We also acknowledge [Biopolis Dresden Imaging Platform - BioDIP](https://www.biodip.de/) for organizing this course.